Last updated: January 13, 2025

 Once the sponsor is convinced and excited to partner with your event, you need to give them a way to move to the next steps.
 The contact details you collect are up to you, but you should get a contact name, company name, email, and website.
 You can also collect payment information right on the form.

-Then, include a checklist for the sponsorship opportunities that prospective sponsors can fill out, like in the OECD Meeting event sponsorship example.
+Then, include a checklist for the sponsorship opportunities that prospective sponsors can fill out.
 You’ll want to include terms and conditions and/or rules and regulations and definitely include the cancellation policy with details about any refund compensation.

 Attract More Sponsors with Whova